How to Become an Interpreter: Your Fundamental 5-step Guide to This Fulfilling Career

 Will a certificate program be enough?
 Or will you also need a bachelor’s degree or graduate school education?

-The answer to this will depend partly on the type of interpreter you wish to become.
+Of course, education requirements also depend partly on the type of interpreter you wish to become.

-Customize your curriculum
+Customize your curriculum for interpretation work.

 If you’re earning your bachelor’s degree with plans to be a professional interpreter, there are several ways to proceed.

-If your parents emigrated from Vienna and you grew up speaking both German and English, you might forgo the German major and focus on business courses.
+But if your parents emigrated from Vienna and you grew up speaking both German and English, you might forgo the German major and focus on business courses.

-Consider a specialized school
+Consider attending a specialized school.

 Some institutions are dedicated to training interpreters and translators.

-If you’re serving in the American military, or you work for the Department of Defense or a related federal agency, you might consider training at a facility like the Defense Language Institute Foreign Language Center.
+If you’re serving in the American military, or if you work for the Department of Defense or a related federal agency, you might consider training at a facility like the Defense Language Institute Foreign Language Center.

 Step 5: Practice with Real-world Language Resources

-Above and beyond formal schooling and certification, aspiring interpreters will want to use supplementary language learning resources.
+Beyond formal schooling and certification, aspiring interpreters will want to use supplementary language learning resources.

-Volunteer your time
+Volunteer your time.